 GET A WASHING LINE OR DRYING RACK

 I probably sound like a complete sadact here – but how exciting is it when the weather is finally warm enough to dry your washing outside on the line?!
-A tumble dryer is probably seen as a luxury in most households today, we don’t have one and to be perfectly honest – we don’t need one.
+A tumble dryer is probably seen as a luxury in most households today.
+We don’t have one and to be perfectly honest – we don’t need one.
 I dry all our washing outside in the warmer months, and we have a big drying rack for inside.
-If one of us needs a particular item of clothing washed for a certain day, I just make sure to wash it a couple of days beforehand so it has time to dry.
+If I need a particular item of clothing washed for a certain day, I just make sure to wash it a few days beforehand.

 GROW YOUR OWN

-This one does depend somewhat on how much space you have, but everyone has a windowsill so why not try growing your own herbs?
-We had a vegetable patch installed in our garden earlier this year, and even though my butternut squash’s didn’t want to grow, I loved being able to grow my own garden.
+This one does depend somewhat on how much space you have.
+But everyone has a windowsill so why not try growing your own herbs?
+We had a vegetable patch installed in our garden a few years ago and I love it.
+Even though my butternut squashes didn’t want to grow, I loved being able to grow my own garden.
 (Yes, I’m officially an old lady).
-I think I’ll try tomatoes next year.
 Alternatively, you can always visit a pick-your-own place when you’re shopping for fruit.
 They’re cheaper, they taste better, and they’re local.
 Plus you can adopt the ‘one-for-me, one-for-the-basket’ rule…

-Ok so decluttering in itself won’t necessarily help you be more eco-friendly, but the way in which you discard all your things can be.
-Instead of just throwing things away you could donate them to a charity shop, sell them online, give them to a friend or family member, or recycle them.
+Ok so decluttering in itself won’t necessarily make you more eco friendly, but the way in which you discard your things can be.
+Instead of just throwing things away – you could donate them to a charity shop, sell them online, give them to a friend or family member, or recycle them.
 Try not to throw anything in the bin.

 INVEST IN GOOD QUALITY CLOTHING

 This means no fast fashion!
 It’s so easy to get caught up with the latest trends and offers and before you know it you’ve been suckered into buying dozens of items that you really don’t need.
-Once you’ve decluttered your wardrobe, make the most out of all the clothes you do have, and when it comes to replacing them try to invest in better quality items that will last much longer.
-I also try to be more mindful when I’m buying new clothes to try and buy items that will go with a lot of the other things I already own.
+Once you’ve decluttered your wardrobe, make the most out of all the clothes you do have.
+Then when it comes to replacing them try to invest in better quality items that will last much longer.
+I also try to be more mindful when buying new clothes to buy items that will go with things I already own.

 MAKE YOUR OWN BEAUTY PRODUCTS

 Or try to be mindful of the amount of chemicals and artificial ingredients in the products you buy.
 My friend Hannah told me how to make a Rosemary Water hair rinse and I absolutely love it.
-All you do is simmer a few sprigs of fresh Rosemary in a pan of water until they go soft and brown, then remove the rosemary and let the water cool, then pour the water over your hair after you’ve finished washing it.
+Just simmer a few sprigs of fresh Rosemary in a pan of water until they go soft and brown, then remove the rosemary and let the water cool.
+When you’re ready, pour the water over your hair after you’ve finished washing it.
 It smells amazing and it makes your hair really shiny and soft.

-Another more obvious one here, but a great way to lesson your impact on the environment, and save your pennies, is to take less showers.
-I tend to shower and wash my hair every other night, but I could certainly improve by spending less time in the shower, and by turning the temperature down a bit.
+Another more obvious one here, but a great way to lessen your impact on the environment, and save your pennies, is to take fewer showers.
+I tend to wash my hair every other night, but I could certainly improve by spending less time in the shower, and by turning the temperature down a bit.
 You could always save water by showering with someone else…

 SWITCH TO A BAMBOO TOOTHBRUSH

 Admittedly, I don’t have a bamboo toothbrush.
 I’m pretty terrified at the thought of doing to the dentist, so I have an electric toothbrush.
-While this isn’t as eco-friendly as a recyclable bamboo one is, it’s still going to last me much longer than disposable plastic toothbrushes would, therefore still cutting down on my plastic waste.
+While this isn’t as eco friendly as a bamboo one, it’s still going to last longer than plastic toothbrushes would.

 BUY A REUSABLE TRAVEL MUG

-Many coffee companies sell their own reusable cups, as well as offering a discount if you bring your own cup as opposed to taking one of their disposable, single use cups.
-There are so many different types of reusable cup out there, but one brand I do want to try is KeepCup.
+Many coffee companies sell their own reusable cups.
+You can also receive a discount if you bring your own cup as opposed to taking one of their disposable, single-use cups.
+There are many different types of reusable cup out there, but one brand I do want to try is KeepCup.